The University of Georgia broke ground on a trio of projects Aug. 23 at the State Botanical Garden of Georgia.

 Surrounding the Center for Art and Nature will be the Discovery and Inspiration Garden with narrow plant beds at eye level for every age so that visitors can get an up-close look at native plants for pollinators.
 A pond will support the life cycles of frogs and dragonflies, along with other creatures.
 Classes will be held on a great lawn, which also will serve as a venue for special events.

 The entrance and accessibility project will be the main gateway to the garden from the parking lots above.
-The C. Burke Day Jr. Memorial Walkway, funded in part by members of the Garden Club of Georgia Inc., will lead to an overlook that provides a glimpse of the new Center for Art and Nature, the Alice Hand Callaway Visitor Center & Conservatory, and the Alice H. Richards Children’s Garden.
-Visitors will travel across an elevated walkway to an elevator or to stairs descending to the visitor center plaza.
+A new elevated walkway, funded in part by members of the Garden Club of Georgia Inc., will lead to an overlook that provides a glimpse of the new Center for Art and Nature, the Alice Hand Callaway Visitor Center & Conservatory, and the Alice H. Richards Children’s Garden.
+Visitors will travel across the walkway to an elevator or to stairs descending to the visitor center plaza.

 Chuck and Suzanne Murphy provided funding for the Discovery and Inspiration Garden.